About the course

 Other qualifications, evidence of excellence and relevant experience

-Evidence of training in ecological field work or conservation issues may be an advantage.
+Evidence of training or volunteering in ecological field work or conservation issues may be an advantage.
 Evidence of research, training and professional experience in ecological field work or conservation issues may also be an advantage.

 The ability to demonstrate career development intentions and/or future career plans (such as a career change) with the course may be an advantage.